KQM-git/TCL/docs/theorycrafting.md

 **PP \(Pure Pyro\)** = A team centered around maximizing Pyro uptime on enemies to capitalize on the 4-pc.
 Lavawalker's bonus.

 **Quickswap** = A team that has no dedicated carry, spending very little time using normal/charged attacks.
-These teams deal damage through the use of swapping between characters to use lower cooldown Elemental skills and bursts.
+These teams deal damage through the use of swapping between characters to use lower cooldown Elemental Skills and Bursts.

-**Sub-DPS** = Characters outside of the main carry that deal damage, usually through their skills/burst
+**Sub-DPS** = Characters outside of the main carry that deal damage, usually through their Skills/Burst

 **Enabler** = A character that deploys a Skill or Burst that works even when the character is off-field.
-Usually, they apply elements to "enable" reactions.
+Usually, they apply Elements to "enable" reactions.

 **Support** = Characters whose value to the team isn’t to deal damage, but to provide utility.